 The word emerita or emeritus after an academic title shall designate a faculty member who has retired from full-time employment in the University of Maryland at College Park after meritorious service to the University in the areas of teaching, research, or service.
-Emerita or emeritus status may be conferred on Associate Professors, Professors, Distinguished University Professors, Research Associate Professors, Research Professors, Senior Agents, Principal Agents, Librarians III, and Librarians IV, Professors of the Practice, Associate Research Professors, Research Professors, Associate Research Scientists, Research Scientists, Associate Research Scholars, Associate Research Engineers, Research Engineers, Associate Artists-in-Residence, Artists-in-Residence, Senior Agent Associates, Principal Agent Associates, Associate Clinical Professors, Clinical Professors, Senior Lecturers, Principal Lecturers, Senior Faculty Specialists, and Principal Faculty Specialists.
+Emerita or emeritus status may be conferred on Associate Professors, Professors, Distinguished University Professors, Research Associate Professors, Research Professors, Senior Agents, Principal Agents, Librarians III, and Librarians IV, Professors of the Practice, Research Professors, Research Scientists, Research Scholars, Research Engineers, Artists-in-Residence, Principal Agent Associates, Clinical Professors, Principal Lecturers, and Principal Faculty Specialists.